-Grass hays are generally better than alfalfa because of the potential for excess protein and calcium intake; this can cause hypercalcemia and other issues in residents.
+Grass hays are generally better than alfalfa because of the potential for excess protein and calcium intake; this can cause Hypercalcemia refers to a condition where calcium levels in the blood are above normal. and other issues in residents.
 There is a debate on the provision of alfalfa to llamas for this reason.
 However, that isn’t to say alfalfa can’t be fed at all.
 Smaller amounts mixed with grass hay are often fine (depending on the resident) and adding alfalfa to certain residents with additional protein requirements can be beneficial.

 There are many types of grass hays with different nutritional values.
 The crude protein levels in grass hays have a particularly wide range.
 More mature grass hays may not have enough protein to meet the needs of residents, requiring additional sources, possibly from alfalfa.
 Additionally, the area it is grown in, what season it is harvested, whether it is a first, second, or third cutting, and whether it is a cool or warm variety of grass all impact the nutritional content.
 Cool grasses are grown in temperate regions and include timothy, orchard, and fescue.
 Overall, these have a little higher level of digestibility and crude protein.
 Warm grasses are grown in tropical and subtropical environments and include bahama, bahia, and dallis grass.